top of page

 Conclusion

 To conclude, and bearing in mind the sample size, we can speculate that coconut oil may be useful in reducing candidiasis, and in promoting foreskin elasticity.
 However the risk of it causing bacterial infection is too significant to ignore.
 So, what do we do now?
 As we wouldn't want to lose the benefits of coconut oil, we need the phimosis cream to also include a preservative to inhibit the growth of fungi and bacteria (this has to be harmonious with the strict regulation of preservatives).
-Additionally, ingredients such as Aloe Vera as a natural, proven anti inflammatory, and vitamin E can also improve skin health and can create an improved foreskin stretching ability.
+Additionally, ingredients such as Aloe Vera as a natural, proven anti inflammatory, and vitamin E can also improve skin health and can create an improved foreskin stretching ability

 As a result of our study, we discourage the use of 100% coconut oil for foreskin stretching, and suggest to use a phimosis cream which promotes an optimal phimosis stretching environment, with the additional benefit of fungal and bacterial inhibition.